safing/web/_publications/2020-01-22-how-the-spn-compares-to-tor.md

 The Tor browser has great coverage, supporting all major operating systems.
 It protects the browser habits of its users and is a breeze to set up.
 When one additionally wants to safeguard the whole computer via the Tor network one has to use the [operating system tails](https://tails.boum.org/install/index.en.html), which is great at what it does, but hard and technical to set up and use.

 This is one key difference to the SPN.
 With it, it's a simple plug and play.
 You download the open source app and then it takes care of all your connections, not only those of the browser.
 Currently, we support Windows and Linux.
-We are planning on supporting Mac and Mobile in the future too, so everybody can enjoy easy privacy with their preferred operating system.
+Mac and Mobile are planned but not yet available.

 Another detail is that Tor does not transport everything, notably UDP traffic.
-The SPN will support TCP and UDP (+ variants) from the get go and we will see if we will need and implement anything else.
+The SPN supports TCP and UDP (+ variants).

 ### Tor Is Maturer